-Reviews by ourselves - Adèle Geras, Linda Newbery and Celia Rees - and our guests, all writers.
-We will choose anything we've enjoyed: fiction, non-fiction, memoirs, nature writing; in fact anything other than children's books, and not necessarily newly-published.
+Weekly book reviews by the three of us - Adèle Geras, Linda Newbery and Celia Rees - and our guests, all writers or independent booksellers, with occasional special features.
+We choose our own recommendations: fiction, non-fiction, memoirs, nature writing; in fact anything other than children's books, and not necessarily newly-published.
 We hope you'll enjoy our selections, and keep coming back for more.

 Follow us on Twitter: @WritersReview1